 The Main Water Line

 First up, you’ll go hunt for your home’s main water supply line.
-The inspector will give this critical pipe a thorough check for any leaks, damage or corrosion.
+The inspector will give this critical pipe a thorough check for any leaks, damage, or corrosion.
 They’ll likely test the incoming water pressure too and ensure the shut-off valves actually shut off.

 The Sewer Line